lebaston100/MIDItoOBS/README.md

   - SetTransitionDuration: Sets the length of the currently selected transistion if supported(fade)[in ms]
   - SetGainFilter: Sets the volume gain value inside the gain filter of a source (For the scaling -30 to 30 is a valid range you can work in).
 This will automatically default to the first gain filter found in a source!
   - SetOpacity: This controls the opacity of a source or scene by using the "Color Correction" filter in obs.
 To use add a "Color Correction" filter to the source you want it on and rename the filter to "miditoobs-opacity".
 Then it will be correctly detected in the setup.
+  - MoveTbar: (Nightly/not-yet-released 4.9 needed to work) This will move the transition T-Bar.
+Make sure you always completely finish a T-Bar move by going to one end to the other otherwise obs will stay in the "a transition is currently happening"-state.
+Be careful because the state might go "out of sync" with the physical fader if you use any other tools that move the t-bar.
   - SetColorCorrectionHueShift: This controls the hue shift of the color correction filter.
 Like "SetOpacity" it needs the "Color Correction" filter to be named "miditoobs-opacity" to work
   - Filter/Chroma Key - Contrast: This controls the "Contrast" value for a "Chroma Key" Filter [-1 - 1]
   - Filter/Chroma Key - Brightness: This controls the "Brightness" value for a "Chroma Key" Filter [-1 - 1]